Digital signage

 Explorations over different ways to present relevant information

-Cinemark International – the company's arm that oversees 15 Latin American circuits – runs a total of 201 theaters (as of December 2022):
+Cinemark International – the company's arm that oversees 13 South and Central American countries – runs a total of 192 theaters (as of January 2024).

 With almost 100 theaters, Cinemark is a pretty major player in Brazil.
 Colombia and Argentina come in second with about 1/3 of that, each.

-For a reason or another, some markets are more open to evolve and experimenting with their digital communication.
+For a reason or another, some markets are more open to evolve and explore their digital communication.
 Cinemark Colombia and Chile play main roles when it comes to trying out new visual languages.

 Menu board Cinemark Colombia